-- Static GNSS (SGNSS) Carrier phase differencing technique where the integer ambiguities are resolved from an extended observation period through a change in satellite geometry. - Rapid Static GNSS (RSGNSS) Requires shorter occupation times than static positioning and may use a radial baseline technique, network technique, or a combination of the two. - Real-Time GNSS (RT) Uses measurements of the phase of the signal's carrier wave, rather than the information content of the signal, and relies on a single reference station to provide real-time corrections. - Real-Time Network GNSS (RTN) A variation of RT GNSS surveying.
+- Static GNSS (SGNSS) Carrier phase differencing technique where the integer ambiguities are resolved from an extended observation period through a change in satellite geometry.
+(Ionospheric model applied for baselines longer than 15 km) - Real-Time GNSS (RT) Uses measurements of the phase of the signal's carrier wave, rather than the information content of the signal, and relies on a single reference station to provide real-time corrections. - Real-Time Network GNSS (RTN) A variation of RT GNSS surveying.
 Rather than setting up a base station on the project, several permanent and continuously operating base stations are set up providing the augmentation to the basic position as determined at the rover.

-2. NETWORK DESIGN PLAN
+2. NETWORK DESIGN PLAN (NDP)

-Every project that uses GNSS technology will have a NDP submitted and approved by the Department prior to the commencement of work.
+Every project that uses GNSS technology will have a NDP submitted, in open-source format, and be approved by the Department before the commencement of work.